 Even though you can’t pack liquids in your carry-on bag, there are still plenty of options for what you can bring.
 You can pack wrapped whole food snack bars, nuts, seeds or even pieces of fruit in your personal items bag.
 With a little creative planning, you can keep your nutrition on track, and save yourself a bundle of money you would have otherwise spent on pricey (and often unhealthy) airport food and snacks.

-- Baby carrots, celery and cucumber slices with hummus
+- Baby carrots, celery and cucumber slices with your favorite hummus

 - Clementine or mandarin oranges